TechMix® Premium Countertop Mix

-TCC Materials® Premium Concrete Countertop Mix™ is a fast-setting, high-strength countertop mix formulated for use in various precast projects.
-This product is ideally suited for countertops, outdoor kitchen tops, bar or table tops, precast wall caps, mantels or lintels.
-Because it is fiber reinforced with shinkage-reducing microfiber technology, this product is also ideal for workbenches and utility tops.
-Premium Countertop Mix just needs water to produce an easy-to-use, pourable mixture that can be de-molded in 18-24 hours.
+TechMix® Premium Concrete Countertop Mix™ is a fast-setting, high-strength mix specially formulated to create countertops, outdoor kitchen tops, bar or table tops, workbench or utility tops.
+This product can also be used to produce precast wall caps, mantel or lintels for many different applications.
+Premium Concrete Countertop Mix needs only water to produce an easy-to-use, pourable mixture that can be de-molded in 18-24 hours.
 Available in a 50 lb. bag in gray (BOM #103434) or white (BOM #104082).

 |50 lb. bag||50 lb.||56||2800 lb.||Pallet|

 **Product production varies by plant.
 Please contact your salesperson for product availability in your location**

 Photos(click to enlarge any photo)

 Why use a black caulk instead of some other color?